wighawag/hardhat-deploy/README.md

     log: true,
   });
 };
-module.exports.tags = ['MyContract]
+module.exports.tags = ['MyContract']
 ```

-Furthermore you can also ensure these scripts are executed in test too by calling `await deployments.fixture(['MyContract])` in your test.
+Furthermore you can also ensure these scripts are executed in test too by calling `await deployments.fixture(['MyContract'])` in your test.
 This is optimized so if multiple test use the same contract, the deployment will be executed once and each test will start with the exact same state.

 This is a huge benefit for testing as you are not any more required to replicate the deployment procedure in your tests.
 The features of tag (Seen in the script above) and [dependencies](#deploy-scripts-tags-and-dependencies) will also make your life easier when writing complex deployment procedures.